How to find the best school for your child in Australia and answers to all your questions if you are moving from the UK

 View this post on Instagram

-All Australian states except the Northern Territory have 13 years of compulsory schooling – 7 Primary School and 6 High School.
+All Australian states except the Northern Territory have 13 years of compulsory schooling – 7 Primary Schools and 6 High Schools.
 The NT has 12 because the ‘pre-primary’ year is not compulsory in that state.